pizzamanwz/droneNLedu/README.md

 ```

 ## Downloading the Code
-To download this code, navigate to the upper right hand corner of this respository and press "download .ZIP" You may extract the .ZIP file into a folder of your choice.
-In the examples below we have extracted it to a folder within our Documents titled "Drone-Controls-master."
+To download this code, navigate to the upper right hand corner of this respository and press the green "Clone or Download" button, then "download .ZIP" You may extract the .ZIP file into a folder of your choice.
+In the examples below we have extracted it to a folder within our Documents titled "drone-code."

 ![Download Zip](https://github.com/JadinTredup/droneNLedu/blob/master/images/downloadzip.png "Download Zip")